Johan Hombert

 Google Scholar Page

-Check out my blog!
+Check out my blog.
 Short and pedagogical articles connecting ideas from finance classes, academic research, and real-world problems.

 Working Papers

-Contract Completeness of Company Bylaws and Entrepreneurial Success
+Contract Completeness of Company Bylaws and Entrepreneurial Success with Paul Beaumont and Adrien Matray

 Entrepreneurial success is fostered by a 2008 French reform that reduced the cost for entrepreneurs to write more complete contracts with their financiers.